Vietnam Veterans of America-South Carolina

 Officials present input, changes to Myrtle Beach’s future Vietnam Veteran Memorial

 MYRTLE BEACH, S.C.
-(WMBF) – Myrtle Beach city leaders received an update on Tuesday into the design plan for the future Vietnam Veterans Memorial.
+(WMBF) – Myrtle Beach City leaders received an update on Tuesday into the design plan for the future Vietnam Veterans Memorial.

 The proposal for the memorial was first presented in November, and since that time there have been several input meetings involving the community and veterans on what the design should look like.